Demeanour Or Demeanor – British vs. American English

 “Demeanour” or “demeanor”

-The noun “demeanour/demeanor” refers to a person’s outward behavior or the way they appear and behave in public.
-It encapsulates the attitude, manner, and overall presence that an individual exhibits.
+The noun “demeanour/demeanor” refers to a person’s outward behavior or how they appear and behave in public.
+It encapsulates an individual’s attitude, manner, and overall presence.

 There are no alternative notations for “demeanour/demeanor” in British or American English beyond the spelling differences.
 These spellings are standard and recommended for use in their respective forms of English.
 No other variations are typically used or recommended.